James A. Williams, II

-David Case is the Executive Director and General Counsel of the ETC. He represents the ETC on regulatory, policy, and enforcement issues before the EPA and other Federal agencies.
-He has been the lead counsel in over 40 environmental lawsuits on behalf of the ETC, and also is active on legislative matters.
+David Case is the Senior Advisor of the ETC. He represented the ETC on regulatory, policy, and enforcement issues before the EPA and other Federal agencies.
+He was the lead counsel in over 40 environmental lawsuits on behalf of the ETC, and also is active on legislative matters.

 Prior to joining the ETC, Mr. Case was an environmental attorney with a Washington, D.C. law firm.
 Previously, he was a legislative intern for a Member of Congress and an investigator with Ralph Nader’s Congress Watch organization.